archeopternix/crudgen/README.md

 `crudgen VERB NOUN --ADJECTIVE.`
     or
 `crudgen COMMAND ARG --FLAG`

-## Application
-A full (web based) CRUD application is generated using templates 'go/template'.
-Such an application consists of 4 base components where frontends and backends could be easily exchanged.
-It is even possible to write own frontend or backend adapters

-### Core:
-Configuration, interfaces and code that glues the frontend, backend and model together.

-### Models:
-crudgen is a generator that uses go/template package to generate models, base logic

-### Frontends (could be an API):
-* webpages/routers for echo V4 framework (https://echo.labstack.com/)

-### Backends:
-* in-memory databases
-* SQL databases

-## Command line interface CLI:
-Command line interface

 ### Initialisation
 Basic setup of the AST configuration in the target directory.